Medically Reviewed By:

 - Feel better about certain feelings – It is common for young adults to face mental health problems such as depression, anxiety, or just become overwhelmed with stress.
 For some, drugs are an escape from those feelings.
 Additionally, if home life is not so safe, they will begin using drugs.
 There is a clear connection between child abuse and addiction.

 - Attempt to do better in school – Stimulant drugs are notorious for engaging your focus, so many children will use them to help them in school.
 If they are striving for better grades, some prescription drugs are very tempting to begin using.

-- Just to try it – Boredom is a dangerous thing, especially for kids.
+- To try it – Boredom is a dangerous thing, especially for kids.
 Many children will begin using addictive drugs because they are bored and want to see what it feels like.
-This leads to addiction for a lot of those just experimenting for fun.
+Experimentation often leads to addiction for a lot of those just experimenting for fun.